bastienjalbert/Statocashi/README.md

 At this stage, you can access to your grafana node (http://ip_addr:3000) (default login admin/admin) and start to copy my Dashboards (from preview website) to your grafana.
 Don't forget to add the Datasource (graphite : localhost:8181) to your Grafana configuration file.

 Notice that you may have to totally synced your node to see coherent data ...
-Once your node is totally sync with the network, run the script to get mining info :
-> ``` root@bash: nohup bash /statocashi/where_you_want/notify.sh & ```

 If you get trouble dont hesitate to open an issue or contact me !